Pete Musser: Career

 On November 29, 2000, after the burst of the dot-com bubble, to repay a loan, Musser was forced to sell 6.5 million of his shares in Safeguard Scientifics for $8.25 per share, or $53.7 million.
 The stock price was down over 90% from the peak of $99 per share 9 months earlier.
 This left him with 560,000 shares in the company.
 In 2003, Musser defaulted on a $26.5 million loan from Safeguard Scientifics.

 Musser was a member of the board of directors of Brandywine Realty Trust from 1996, when the company acquired properties from a joint venture of Safeguard Scientifics, until 2002.

 Personal life

-Musser married and divorced Betty K. Musser (née Umstad) and then Hilary Grinker Musser, who was 39 years younger than him.
+Musser was married to Betty K. Musser (née Umstad) for 43 years.
+In November 2000, he married Hilary Grinker Musser, who was 39 years younger than he.
+They had a son in 2003 but separated in April 2005 and went through a messy divorce.
+In 2023, Hilary sued Safeguard Scientifics, claiming that the company colluded with Musser to force her into surrendering her assets to repay his debts.

-Musser's son, Craig, a renowned kaleidoscope artist under the name Van Dyke, was partnered with Bruce Darda, a New York based tech executive, at the time of his death from AIDS in 1986.
+Musser's son, Craig, a renowned kaleidoscope artist under the name Van Dyke, was partnered with Bruce Darda, a New York-based tech executive, at the time of his death from AIDS in 1986.

 Musser spent lavishly on his residences, building his-and-hers tennis courts on his Nantucket residence and spending $100,000 on special garage doors.
+He borrowed $14 million for his vacation house.

 Musser also was a contributor to Republican causes.
 He died on November 25, 2019.